martuti/Kairos/QA.md

 ### 6️⃣ Is Kairos free?
 Yes! 🎉 **Kairos is completely free** — there are **no paid features**, **no subscriptions**, and **no in-app purchases**.
 All features are available to every user at no cost.

+---

+## 📬 Contact / Support

+If you have any questions, feedback, or suggestions about Kairos, feel free to reach out to us:
+📧 **a.martuti@hotmail.com**

+We’ll be happy to hear from you!